Topper-MC/Topper/README.md

 # Topper

-A project / framework to handle single-value data tables.
+A framework to handle single-value data tables.